code-423n4/code423n4.com/content/submissions.md

 > Publicly disclosing any information prior to the end of a code competition is grounds for immediate forfeit of award and disqualification from any future C4 events and activities.

-# 3. :clipboard: Submitting A Report
+# 3. Submitting A Report
 C4 accepts vulnerability reports via the contest submission form.

 We do not support PGP-encrypted emails.
 For particularly sensitive information, please place your submission through the [C4 Discord](https://discord.gg/EY5dvm3evD) by DM'ing a C4 organizer.